forestgeo/fgeo.biomass/README.md

 ### Finding the best available allometric-equations

-We have just added the Latin name of each species to the census data into the `sp` column.
-Now we can try to find the best available allometric-equations for as many rows as possible with `allo_find()`.
+Before we added the Latin name of each species to the census data into the `sp` column.
+Now we want to find the best available allometric-equations for as many rows as possible with `allo_find()`.
+We may not have allometric equations form all species.
+Although the code will eventually fall back to more general equations, for now we just drop the rows that don’t match the available species for the specified site.

 ``` r
 equations <- census_species %>%